Dead Rising 2: Plot

-Three days after the outbreak, the military arrives, but a green gas begins emanating from underground and causes zombies to mutate into a more powerful form.
-The convoy is unprepared to deal with the super-zombies, and is wiped out almost completely.
-A second military force would normally arrive 24 hours later, but media reports claim that the first convoy reached the shelter and found no survivors, so the city will be cleansed by firebombing at that time.
-The safe house is also sabotaged, and Chuck must quickly repair the door before too many zombies enter.
+Three days into the outbreak, the military arrives, but a green gas emanates from underground, causing the zombies to mutate into a more powerful form.
+The unprepared convoy is wiped out almost completely.
+A second military force would normally arrive 24 hours later, but media reports claim that the first convoy reached the shelter and found no survivors, so the city will be cleansed by firebombing.
+The safe house is sabotaged, forcing Chuck to quickly repair the door; TK is bitten, and needs Zombrex to survive.
+Rebecca reveals the source of the gas is in the underground access tunnels.

-Regardless of the player's actions, TK is bitten, and needs Zombrex to survive.
-Rebecca reveals the cause of the gas seems to be in the underground access tunnels, and Chuck finds a hidden facility where pharmaceutical company Phenotrans, the makers of Zombrex, is harvesting the zombies.
-The drug is manufactured from the queens of the genetically modified wasps that create zombies; the gas released by the Phenotrans facility is intended to increase the number of queens in a zombie horde.
+Chuck discovers a facility belonging to Phenotrans, the pharmaceutical company responsible for Zombrex, harvesting zombies.
+Zombrex manufactured from the queens of the genetically modified wasps which create zombies; driving up demand for Zombrex.
+Phenotrans also released the gas to increase the number of queens in a zombie horde.
+Killing the facility's scientists, Chuck recovers a satellite phone and a laptop and takes them to Rebecca as proof of Phenotrans involvement.

-After killing the scientists in charge of the harvesting, Chuck recovers a satellite phone and a laptop from the facility and takes them to Rebecca as proof that Phenotrans orchestrated the outbreak in order to harvest more queens, while driving up demand for Zombrex.
-Just as Rebecca attempts to contact her news station and report the discovery, Sullivan shoots her dead.
-Sullivan is revealed as a Phenotrans operative; he was the one who let the Terror Is Reality zombies out while framing Chuck, and the one who sabotaged the shelter.
-He escapes with the phone and laptop, and Chuck follows him to a casino rooftop, where he plans to escape by skyhook after revealing that the Vegas and Fortune City outbreaks were necessary to keep a consistent supply of queens to make Zombrex, enraging Chuck as his wife was killed in the Vegas outbreak which led to Katey getting infected in the first place.
+Rebecca attempts to contact her news station, but is killed by Sullivan, who is revealed as a Phenotrans operative; being the one who let the zombies loose and framed Chuck, as well as sabotaging the shelter.
+Stealing the evidence, Sullivan is pursued and confronted by Chuck on a casino rooftop Sullivan plans to escape by skyhook; during which Sullivan reveals Phenotrans was behind the outbreak where Chuck's wife was zombified and Katey was infected, infuriating him.
+Fighting Sullivan, Chuck handcuffs his harness to the rooftop, bisecting Sullivan as the recovery aircraft catches the skyhook.

-After a fierce battle, Chuck handcuffs Sullivan's harness to the rooftop, ripping him in half when the recovery aircraft catches the skyhook.
-Chuck contacts Rebecca's channel and offers to give them proof of Phenotrans' involvement in the Fortune City outbreak if they send helicopters to rescue the survivors.
+Chuck contacts Rebecca's channel and offers to give them proof of Phenotrans' involvement in the outbreak if they send helicopters to rescue the survivors.
 As the helicopter picks them up, if TK was not given Zombrex, he zombifies and attacks the group, forcing Chuck to sacrifice himself to allow the others to escape.
 If TK was given Zombrex, he kidnaps Stacey and Katey and suspends them above a horde of zombies while challenging Chuck to a final duel.
-Chuck hurls TK to his death and then leaves with the two.
+Chuck hurls TK to his death, before leaving with Katey and Stacey.